Barbed Thread Lifts vs. Facelifts

-After viewing all the surgical instructional videos, I found an appropriate patient to test the PDS thread lift technology on.
-The goals in this patient were to:
+After viewing all of the surgical instructional videos, I found an appropriate patient to test the PDS thread lift technology on.
+These patient’s goals were:

-The thread lift procedure is usually done with only topical anesthesia spread on the face.
-As a surgeon, we applied numbing cream, but also performed nerve blocks.
-I also prescribed pain medication for the patient after surgery.
-I was told this was overkill, but I thought it appropriate.
+Surgeons usually perform the thread lift procedure with only topical anesthesia spread onto the face.
+As surgeons, we apply numbing cream but also perform nerve blocks.
+I also prescribed pain medication for the patient after surgery, since I thought it was appropriate.

-The case went quite well.
-I was impressed at how easy the threads went in the skin.
-I was disappointed by the total amount of lifting, however.
-As a surgeon, I am used to significant tightening of the midface, neck, and jowls with significant lifting of the brow.
-The observers all marveled at the amount of lifting.
-I attributed the difference to what I knew my capabilities were in the operating room, and the fact that we were doing this procedure in 1 hour in the office.
+The procedure went quite well.
+I was impressed at how easy we placed the threads into the skin.
+However, I was disappointed by the total amount of lifting.
+As a surgeon, I am used to significant tightening of the midface, neck, and jowls after lifting the brow.

-The results….abysmal!
-The patient had significant pain during and after the procedure.
+The post-procedure results were abysmal.
+The patient had significant pain after the procedure.
 The patient had contour irregularities that required a secondary revision surgical procedure.
-My face lifts usually only took 3-4 pain pills.
-The patient with the thread lift used >20 pain pills, and still complained of pain till several of the threads were removed.
+My typical facelift patients usually only take three to four pain pills, but the patient with the thread lift procedure used over twenty, and still complained of pain until several of the threads were removed.
 To add insult to injury, the overall results were not even close to what I can achieve in the operating room.